The Perfect Everest Base Camp Packing List [2022]

 It’s better to buy one like this that has 2 or 3 settings so you can dim the brightness depending on where you are.

-These thin glove liners are the best!
 I initially bought them for extra warmth to wear under my thick gloves, but I ended up wearing them alone on most days.

-Glove liners protect your hands from sunburn and they also help with grip and prevent blisters when using trekking poles.
+Glove liners protect your hands from sunburn, and they also help with grip and prevent blisters when using trekking poles.

 These gloves will also keep your hands warm when doing tasks like tying shoelaces or taking photos.
-Get the ones that are touchpad friendly.

-• 1 x hiking gloves
+hiking gloves

 If it’s chilly, you can wear your glove liners under these thick gloves for extra warmth.
-You don’t need super thick down gloves that will suit the Everest summit!

-• 1 x fleece gloves (evenings)
+fleece gloves (evenings)

-Your glove liners and thicker gloves will be dusty and dirty after wearing them day in and day out, so putting on a fresh pair of gloves when you’re around the tea houses is the way to go.
+Your glove liners and thicker gloves will be dusty and dirty after wearing them day in and day out.

 READ MORE: HOW DIFFICULT IS THE TREK TO EVEREST BASE CAMP